 After clicking the Connect Account button you will be asked to log in to your account to authorize the connection.
 Once you do this, your account will be connected to your Lightbox, and you can select which list you’d like to add your new subscribers to.

 Now that you’ve finished setting up your own Lightbox, you should put some icing on that cake!
 You have a great amount of customization available that can help you optimize your lightboxes for more conversions.
 Here’s a breakdown of the following customizable settings:

-Display Pop Up Rules – change where and when the Lightbox appears.
+- Display Pop Up Rules – change where and when the Lightbox appears.
 Use these rules to trigger your lightbox at the right moment.

 - Layout and Background – change the background color and box size.
 Choose colors that complement your site design while still standing out from the rest of the page.

 - Thank You Page – customize what message subscribers see after signing up.
 Thank your subscribers for signing up, or use this space to point them to their next action.

 After customizing your Lightbox, be sure to give it a test run by signing yourself up in Preview mode.

 People love deals.
 That’s why sites like Groupon have a million email subscribers or why you get a new 20% off Bed Bath and Beyond deal every other week.
 Offer your customers a promo code in exchange for an email address to see your subscription numbers climb.